Modified Newtonian dynamics: External field effect

-The external field effect implies a fundamental break with the strong equivalence principle (but not necessarily the weak equivalence principle).
+The external field effect implies a fundamental break with the strong equivalence principle (but not the weak equivalence principle which is required by the Lagrangian).
 The effect was postulated by Milgrom in the first of his 1983 papers to explain why some open clusters were observed to have no mass discrepancy even though their internal accelerations were below a0.
 It has since come to be recognized as a crucial element of the MOND paradigm.

 The dependence in MOND of the internal dynamics of a system on its external environment (in principle, the rest of the universe) is strongly reminiscent of Mach's principle, and may hint towards a more fundamental structure underlying Milgrom's law.
 In this regard, Milgrom has commented:

 It has been long suspected that local dynamics is strongly influenced by the universe at large, a-la Mach's principle, but MOND seems to be the first to supply concrete evidence for such a connection.
 This may turn out to be the most fundamental implication of MOND, beyond its implied modification of Newtonian dynamics and general relativity, and beyond the elimination of dark matter.